nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_subscription-search.md

 ### Research

-The **research** feature displays read-only subscription information quickly, allowing you to verify the subscription you are looking for.
+The **research** feature displays read-only subscription information.
+You can view account information, digital subscription information, as well as allow you to search the account's history of events.
-This feature does not start a session.
+This feature does not start a call.

 ### Start Call